 During that time Lamin Saidy became a member of the Friends and our Gambian Representative.
 Without him the feeding programme, ongoing maintenance and fulfilling other requests from the head and staff could not have been successfully implemented.

 The greatest challenge was the integration of pupils from the school into main-stream schooling.
 The costs of equipping and monitoring this was beyond our small charity but thanks to the sterling work of the Gambian Education Department's Integration Programme there are now over 200 visually impaired students attending main-stream schools, supervised by 29 trained teachers.

-We were sad to sever our contact with the GOVI Resource Centre school but, as we say, every cloud has a silver lining.
+We were sad to reduce our contact with the GOVI Resource Centre school but, as we say, every cloud has a silver lining.
 Within days Lamin Saidy informed us that a new charity, Start Now, based in Brikama, urgently required a sponsor to fund a building where the visually impaired could learn more and prepare for employment after they left school.